justinphen/ESG_ReportEngine/README.md

 # ESG Report Engine
-A web scrapper that generates a list of ESG reports according to the stock exchange code and specific year
+A web scraper that generates a list of ESG reports according to the stock exchange code and specific year